meltyourface/blank/posts/Anti-cosmic-LuciferianismQabalah/Ritual-for-Invoking-Qliphothic-Powers-in-Anti-Cosmic-Luciferianism/index.md

 ### II.
 The Ritual of the Blackened Pillar

-Purpose: The purpose of this ritual is to invoke the primordial forces of the Qliphothic Tree and channel their energies into a transformative effect on one's spiritual practice, thus forging a deeper connection with anti-cosmic currents.
+**Purpose**: The purpose of this ritual is to invoke the primordial forces of the Qliphothic Tree and channel their energies into a transformative effect on one's spiritual practice, thus forging a deeper connection with anti-cosmic currents.

 Required tools: